 Remaining calm during crossfire is paramount.
 More than any other part of a Public Forum round, and probably more than any other form of debate, a crossfire can get out of hand very quickly.
 Participants can become angry because their opponents do not let them finish questions or answers or possibly even because their opponents do not let them begin questions or answers.
-A debater may be tempted to respond to this sort of opponent with anger or an increase in volume; instead, she should remain calm and retain the sympathy of the judget If a speaker feels is being bullied, he should trust that the judge notices and will take the behalf opponent into account.
-More practically, lenould attempt to make his point or begin his juestion once or twice so that his ponent knows that has something to say.
-If his pre nent still does not let he get his ideas out, then hould simply wait for the coner stop speaking and then return to his idea.
+A debater may be tempted to respond to this sort of opponent with anger or an increase in volume; instead, she should remain calm and retain the sympathy of the judge.
+If a speaker feels he is being bullied, he should trust that the judge notices and will take the behavior of his opponent into account.
+More practically, he should attempt to make his point or begin his question once or twice so that his opponent knows that he has something to say.
+If his opponent still does not let him get his ideas out, then he should simply wait for the opponent to stop speaking and then return to his idea.